 LASIK is now performed as a completely bladeless procedure.
 This leads to fewer risks and complications during recovery.
 It has also opened the door to even more patients approved as LASIK candidates.

-Want to find out if you could qualify for LASIK candidacy?
-Schedule a LASIK consultation at Washington Eye Physicians & Surgeons in Silver Spring, MD!
+Want to find out if you could qualify for LASIK?
+Schedule a free LASIK consultation at Washington Eye Physicians & Surgeons!